-We look at two talking points from the past seven days and point you in the direction of some of the best football stories elsewhere on the internet.
+We look at two talking points from the past week and point you in the direction of some of the best football stories elsewhere on the internet.

 We also offer a top tune recommendation to get you in the mood for the week ahead and what to watch out for over the coming days.
-Let’s get stuck in!
+Let’s get the ball rolling!

 The week that was

-Are you searching for the best football stories from the past week?
+Are you looking for the best football stories from the past week?
 Check these out:

 Today’s top tune

 We’ve previously mentioned Red Rum Club as a band worth following.
 Their latest single ‘The River’ highlights why you should listen to us.